Frequently Asked Questions about Financial Aid

 Q. How do I apply for federal financial aid?

-A. The Free Application for Federal Student Aid, or FAFSA, is the single application needed to apply for all sources of federal aid.
-The FAFSA can be completed online at http://fafsa.ed.gov.
-It helps to complete the FAFSA with a PIN (electronic signature) to expedite the process.
-A PIN can be obtained by visiting http://www.pin.ed.gov.
-If you are a dependent student for aid purposes, both you and your parent will require a PIN to sign the application electronically.
+A. A. The Free Application for Federal Student Aid, more commonly known as the FAFSA, is the single application needed to apply for all sources of federal student aid.
+The FAFSA can be completed online at www.fafsa.ed.gov.
+It helps to complete and sign the FAFSA electronically to expedite the process.
+In April, the PIN, which previously allowed students to “electronically sign” the FAFSA, will be replaced by a FSA ID.
+A FSA ID can be obtained by visiting https://fsaid.ed.gov/npas/index.htm and clicking on the link to register.
+If you are a dependent student for aid purposes, both you and your parent will require a FSA ID to sign the application electronically.
+All students and parents who already have a PIN will have the option to link that PIN to their new FSA ID.

 Q. Where can I find tuition and fee information?